 Here is a perfect example.
 The Graduated filter applied comes from our Fall Collection.
 It’s designed to add a spotlight around your subject and places a strong vignette around them.
 This preset was created for the exact location of the subjects in the first photo.
 If your composition is different (even slightly) you will not like the results…

 o 2 photos are exactly alike (unless you are in a controlled environment and have the exact same lighting, exposure, subject, etc..).
-You can see this in your photos histogram.
-The histogram is like a snow flake and represents a visual graph of your photos luminosity (tonal range) and colors (RGB).
-There are 4.2 billion+ possibilities – on an 8 bit image for JPG files and RAW files are usually 16 bit (and the values more than double)…
+You can see this in the histogram of your photos.
+The histogram is like a snowflake and represents a visual graph of your photos luminosity (tonal range) and colors (RGB).
+There are 4.2 billion+ possibilities – on an 8-bit image for JPG files and RAW files are usually 16 bit (and the values more than double)…

 256 values for your Dynamic Range x 256 values for your

 Depending on the preset being used, chances are good your White and Black points will be set incorrectly – for your photo.
 A good tonal range will have detail in both the Shadows and Highlights.
 But, some presets are designed to either clip or lower the detail in the Shadows and Highlights.
 It’s important to understand what the